 While "to do" lists serve as encouragement, and propel us forward, other lists memorialize.
 I made lists on "my favorite memories with my mother” along with lists about the details of her life she shared with me.
 I also made lists on things we said or did during our last couple months together.
 A few weeks before I lost my mother to cancer, she said to me, "I am really going to miss eating a piece of toast."
 This moment has remained with me as a gift from her, like Nora Ephron’s list she composed before her death on the things she “will miss” and “not miss” about being alive.
 Lists can also cultivate gratitude, like "things I love," “favorite things to smell,” or "days I would relive again."

-Many of us don't have the time or inclination to write an autobiography, so I created the LISTOGRAPHY books, and listography.com, to help capture all the experiences that make up a life in easy and sweetly CURATED list topics.
-I've rediscovered many lost memories by making lists, all while creating a beautiful map of my experiences here on earth.
+Many of us don't have the time to journal, or the inclination to write an autobiography, so I created my series of journals, and listography.com, to help capture all the experiences that make up a life in easy and sweetly CURATED topics.
+I've rediscovered many lost memories by making lists––all while creating a beautiful map of my life here on earth.

 My mission is to inspire how you keep and collect your memories, all those elements of human experience––including a nice piece of toast!